 Although many employees are now working from home, team leaders in charge of productivity tracking may be unsure about how to remotely monitor employee activity and unlock the insights they need from afar.
-Starting your journey with remote worker monitoring tools may seem like a daunting task, but we’re here to help!
-Let’s explore how to track, understand, and act on remote worker monitoring metrics.
+Starting your journey with remote work monitoring tools may seem like a daunting task, but we’re here to help!
+Let’s explore how to track, understand, and act on remote monitoring metrics.

 Choose where to start: